In this section:

 The carbon cycle

 Carbon is a crucial element for all life on Earth.
 Carbon is the basic building block of life and helps form the bodies of living organisms.
-Its compounds form solids, liquids, and gases.
+Its compounds form solids, liquids and gases.

 A carbon atom could spend millions of years moving through the carbon cycle.
 The ocean plays the most critical role in regulating Earth’s carbon balance, and understanding how the carbon cycle is changing is key to understanding Earth’s changing climate.
-Source: NASA
+Source: NASA.

 Carbon dioxide levels in the atmosphere

-By contrast the erosion of silicate rocks is a process which tends to remove carbon dioxide from the atmosphere.
-Rain water is slightly acidic as it incorporates carbon dioxide from the atmosphere.
-The result of this rainfall falling on silicate rocks is the formation of bicarbonates, which are washed into the oceans and eventually incorporated into the mantle through the process of subduction.
-Volcanoes, on the other hand, can increase carbon dioxide in the atmosphere.
-Volcanism was much greater during the middle part of the Cretaceous Period, around 100 million years ago, and so this is why carbon dioxide levels in the atmosphere were much higher, and resulted in a much warmer climate.
+By contrast, the erosion of silicate rocks is a process that tends to remove carbon dioxide from the atmosphere.
+Rain water is slightly acidic because it incorporates carbon dioxide from the atmosphere.
+The result of this rain falling on silicate rocks is the formation of chemicals called bicarbonates, which are washed into the oceans and eventually incorporated into the mantle through the process of subduction.

 Methane hydrates

-Methane is composed of carbon and hydrogen (CH4).
-It is actually a much more powerful greenhouse gas than carbon dioxide but is less concentrated in the atmosphere.
-There is a large amount of methane frozen into a type of ice called methane hydrate, which is found in permafrost i.e. ground that remain frozen throughout the year.
-The structure of methane hydrate holds methane molecules much closer together than if they were in their gaseous form.
-This means that solid methane hydrate can potentially hold a lot of methane gas.
+There is a large amount of CH4 frozen into a type of ice called methane hydrate, which is found in permafrost, which is ground that remains frozen throughout the year.
+The structure of methane hydrate holds molecules of CH4 much closer together than if they were in their gaseous form.
+This means that solid methane hydrate can potentially hold a lot of CH4 gas.

 Thawing permafrost in Herschel Island, Canada.
-Source: Boris Radosavljevic
+Source: Boris Radosavljevic.

 The amount of methane hydrate in permafrost soils is poorly known, with estimates ranging from 7.5 – 400 gigatonnes of carbon.
 If all this methane hydrate were to melt, there could be catastrophic changes to our climate.

-Methane hydrates are a component of the cryosphere; anywhere on Earth where water is in solid form is known as the cryosphere, this includes, snow, ice and permanently frozen ground.
+Methane hydrates are a component of the ‘cryosphere’; anywhere on Earth where water is in solid form is known as the cryosphere: this includes snow, ice and permanently frozen ground.
 These all play different roles within the climate system.
 For example, the continental ice sheets of Antarctica and Greenland actively influence global climate over geological time scales, but they may also have more rapid effects on sea level.
 Changes in the cryosphere are connected to global-scale feedbacks, including solar reflectivity and ocean circulation.

-The cryosphere, world map; snow, ice and permanently frozen ground (2007).
+World map of the cryosphere; snow, ice and permanently frozen ground (2007).
 Source: UNEP/GRID-Arendal.

 Further information